Fall Prediction for Bipedal Robots: The Standing Phase: Critical Fault Classifier

 \subsection{Results}

 We evaluate on hardware trajectories, as well as on the intermittent and remaining incipient and abrupt trajectories, as defined in Section \ref{sec:pre-processinng}.
-The critical fault classifier is able to achieve 0 false positive rate for training and validation data when trained for 4 epochs with 8 filters for the 1D CNN.
+The critical fault classifier is able to achieve 0 false positive rate for training and validation data when trained for 3 epochs with 8 filters for the 1D CNN.
 When evaluated on testing data, the model is able to achieve 0 false positive and negative rates for hardware, intermittent, abrupt, and incipient fault data.

-The resulting average lead times are 1.64s and 1.61s for intermittent and abrupt plus incipient data, respectively.
+The resulting average lead times across all unsafe trajectories are 1.64s and 1.52s for intermittent and abrupt plus incipient data, respectively.
 The classifier's success in categorizing the intermittent data can be attributed to the sliding window formulation, which allows the algorithm to recognize local patterns.
-The resulting response time is 0.39s and 0.4s for the abrupt and incipient simulation data, and hardware data, respectively.
+The resulting average response times across all unsafe trajectories are 0.44s and 0.99s for the abrupt and incipient simulation data, and hardware data, respectively.
+The 0.55s difference in response time between the hardware and simulation data can be attributed to the lower force profiles applied in the hardware.
+In fact, lower force profiles in simulation resulted in similar response times to hardware.

 Given that the critical fault classifier detects incipient, abrupt, and intermittent faults with a lead time greater than 0.2s, it meets our objective of detecting critical faults with sufficient lead time.
 The results are summarized in Table \ref{tab:classifier_results}.